Ruminere/advent-of-code/2024/12/README.md

 I was just so done when I saw the `1206` pop up on my screen, so I tiredly Ctrl-Z'ed to my actual input and finally got the correct answer.

 I think I'm too sleepy to be angry.
 I need sleep.
 But I need to finish grading people's homework since I'm a TA for an intro Python class...

+But hey, about time for another [hall of shame](../README.md#hall-of-shame) entry!
+Really feeling the "shame" part tonight.